hoang-tran/hoang-tran.github.io/_i18n/en/_posts/2018-10-19-are-we-too-addicted-to-social-medias.md

 * Instead of getting up at 8:30 am, I get up at 6:30 am.
   * The trick is to go to bed before 11pm.
   * I also plan my morning ahead of time so that I have something exciting to jump out of bed for.
 * After getting up, I turn the alarm off without picking up the phone.
-Then I head to my working desk.
+Then I head straight to my working desk.
 The sun still hasn't risen yet.
 * I look at my important questions and try to search for the answers.
 Most of them lead to a series of blogs and a plenty of book recommendations.
 As I go through each blog and book, I get more and more excited to absorb the knowledge that I believe to be useful for my goals.
 * At 8:15 am, I go to the gym downstair and excercise for 30 minutes.
-* At 9:15 am, I head to work.
+* At 9:15 am, head to work.
 * Now that I have discovered a lot of reading materials, I need a plan to consume all of them as soon as possible.
-  * I read blogs/books from 6:30 to 8:15 am.
+  * from 6:30 to 8:15 am, I read blogs/books a bit, then I write for my own blog.
   * On the train to and from work, I also try to read some more.
   * When I need to walk in and out of a train station, it requires my attention so I stop reading and play an audiobook instead.
   * I keep on listening to the audiobook until I get to my desk at the office.

-  * This helps maximize my learning and keep me interested the whole journey.
+This helps maximize my learning and keep me interested the whole journey.
 40-minute commute feels like a 15-minute massage.
 Sometimes, I even want more commute ;>

 I've been following this practice for a while.
 Not only do I not feel tired from waking up early, but I'm also full of energy when I get to work.
 I guess it's thanks to the engaging books and the regular morning exercises that I do daily.
 So far, everything has been working for me.